JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 `.sq` files in the `sqldelight` folder of the source set:

 1. In the `shared/src/commonMain` directory, create a new `sqldelight` directory.
-2. Right-click the `sqldelight` directory and select **New | Directory**, then select the `com/jetbrains/spacetutorial/cache` option in the suggested list.
-This will create the `com.jetbrains.spacetutorial.cache` package.
+2. Inside the `sqldelight` directory, create a new directory with the name `com/jetbrains/spacetutorial/cache` to create nested directories for the package.
 3. Inside the package, create the `AppDatabase.sq` file (with the same name as the database you specified in the `build.gradle.kts` file).
    All the SQL queries for your application will be stored in this file.